top of page

 • Use equity to track how much value is being created within the company over time.

 If your liabilities outweigh your assets, your business may be at risk of financial trouble.
-Keeping an eye on your balance sheet can help you avoid debt overload.
+Keeping an eye on your balance sheet can help you avoid debt overload and maintain a clear view of your financial status.

 2. The Income Statement in Accounting

-The income statement, which is also called the profit and loss statement, lists the income, costs, and spending for a certain time period (monthly, quarterly, or yearly).
-It tells you if your company is making money or losing money.
+The income statement, also known as the profit and loss statement or loss statement, lists the income, costs, and spending for a certain time period (monthly, quarterly, or yearly).
+It is essential for evaluating financial performance and the company's profitability.

 • Revenue: The total income generated from construction projects.